gregoryyunnychoi/Miscellaneous----Data-analysis-in-Python-and-R/README.md

+## Repository Overview

-This is a repository to store some of my previous work in data manipulation/data anlaysis
+This repository contains examples of my previous work in data manipulation and data analysis.

-The description of the purpose of each of the folder is below:
+### Folder Descriptions

+#### Automating Data Manipulation Example 1
+This folder demonstrates how to:
+- Manipulate a single CSV file.
-Automating data manipulation eg1 - This is simply showing how we can manipulate 1 .csv and loop over a folder full of .csv with the same data structure.
+- Loop over a folder full of CSV files with the same data structure.

+We process our data in the `/Before` folder and then export the modified files, named "_done.csv", into the `/Before/test` folder.
+The script used is `Automating_Data_manipulation.r`.
+Please update the path to your working directory using `getwd()`.